Macroscopic limit of quantum systems: CTP Propagator

 The unitarity of the closed dynamics of the full observed system and its environment imposes important constraints on the generator functional $W[\tj]$.
-The unitarity holds for arbitrary physical realisable external source, $j_\pm=\pm j$, hence the conservation of the probability and the definition \eq{pgenfunctop} imply $W[\tj]_{|j_+=-j_-}=0$.
-A surprising corollary is that all Green function of $x_d=x_+-x_-$ is vanishing and the quantum fluctuations, represented by $x_d$, are "invisible" alone, without coupling them to observables.
+The~unitarity holds for an arbitrary physically realizable external source, $j_\pm=\pm j$; hence, the conservation of the probability implies $W[\tj]_{|j_+=-j_-}=0$.
+A~surprising corollary is that all Green functions of $x_d=x_+-x_-$ are vanishing, and the quantum fluctuations, represented by $x_d$, are ``invisible'' alone, without~coupling them to observables.
 Another important result of the unitarity is the invariance of the generator functional under the change the final time $t_f$ in the presence of physical source, $j_\pm=\pm j$.